JimLynchCodes/Titanium-Lambda/README.md

 ## E2e Tests
 In order to do a full end to end test we'd want to call the lambda function witg input similar to a real invocation (either from a REST call, scheduled event, or some other trigger).
-In this example I'm using the supertest library too hoook into the express middleware and send fake calls to it as if they were real REST requests.
+In this example I'm using the supertest library too hook into the express middleware and send fake calls to it as if they were real REST requests.
 When these are working properly it can givena rwql sense of confidence that the lambda function is working properly from start to finish.

 ## BDD Tests